Kemalism: Kemalism and Turkey's political parties

 The Republican People's Party (CHP) was established by Mustafa Kemal Atatürk on September 9, 1923, not long before the declaration of the Republic of Turkey on October 29.
-The Republican People's Party did not attempt to update or define the philosophical roots of it party Kemalism from the 1940s to the 1960s.
-However, since the 1960s, there has been a move to the left-of-center.
-The supporter of the left-of-center accepts the tented of the Kemalism also entrained the idea that structural changes brought forth by the government are necessary for modernization.
-Later in the 1970s, the CHP had to make fundamental changes to its party platform as the country Abandonment of Kemalism.
-The party thought several programs as being labeled the democratic left.
-Most still believe in the six principles of Kemalism while others seek to reduce the role of statism in Turkish society.
-The Turkish Justice Minister Mahmut Esat Bozkurt equated the Kemalist policies to the Italian fascism of Benito Mussolini.
-Bozkurt is also mentioned together with Ahmet Cevat Emre and Yakup Kadri Karaosmanoğlu as one of the few who introduced the term Kemalism with its political aspects.
+The Republican People's Party did not attempt to update or define the philosophical roots of its Kemalism between the 1940s and the 1960s.

+Since the 1960s, it has been generally considered, the CHP has moved to a position that is more left-of-center; supporters of the party appear to have generally accepted the idea that structural changes brought forth by the government were necessary for modernization.
+Later, in the 1970s, due to a wider rejection and abandonment of Kemalism, in Turkish society, the CHP made more fundamental and left-leaning changes to its party platform, including programs that were labeled "democratic left".

+By the early 21st century, most Kemalists (within or outside the CHP) still believed in the original six principles, whilst others criticized and explicitly sought to reduce the statist tendencies of Kemalism.

+Use of "Kemalism" as a descriptive term of political discourse is often attributed to Bozkurt, Ahmet Cevat Emre and politician Yakup Kadri Karaosmanoğlu.
+The latter used the term on 28 June 1929 to refer to the ideology consisting of "the basic principles and values of the Turkish path to modernity."